christinaxliu/research/README.md

 For my research at JPL, Caltech, I applied data science and machine learning (KNN, Random Forest, XGBoost, Neural Networks) on the following research topics:
 - Exoplanet classification
 - Exoplanet habitability analysis & prediction
+- Analysis of influential stellar and planetary parameters to habitability through machine learning
 - Stellar System classification

 Our research findings have been published at Galaxies Journal on Dec 3rd, 2024: